Shakespeare, The Tempest and the Masque :

 A Conditional Machiavellian Statecraft

 Though our lives may ultimately be the stuff of dreams and rounded by a sleep, The Tempest does not end there.
 There is work to be done here and now.
 For a king or a duke, the necessities of government require an engagement with the “arcana imperii” or “secrets of state” which resemble in their theatricality the tricks and deceits of magic; the Machiavellian and the magical occupy a similar territory, but the ends to which they are put are the key: Prospero’s enraptured lassitude, his fascination with magical studies, causes him to neglect and therefore lose his dukedom; but then, being removed from affairs by force of circumstance, and putting his knowledge to work, he finds the means to conjure up his own restoration to power and the settlement of the dynastic question and with it, perhaps achieve Machiavelli’s dream of a unified Italian republic ruled by a virtuous Prince, through the marriage of the Milanese Miranda and the Neapolitan Ferdinand.

 Magic is therefore the cause of both loss and recovery, for Prospero, Miranda, Ferdinand, and for all the Italians washed up upon the island, upon whom Prospero exercises his powers.
 The movement of loss and recovery is alluded to allegorically in Ceres’ loss and recovery of Proserpina.

-Prospero discovers the proper use of white magic for political purposes, which places him virtuously between the vices of the goetic magic of Sycorax and the Machiavellism of Antonio in a reaffirmation of the kind of therapeutic providence that I discussed in my presentation in September 2015.
+Prospero discovers the proper use of white magic for political purposes in the Tempest and the masque; such a use places him virtuously between the vices of the goetic magic of Sycorax and the Machiavellism of Antonio in a reaffirmation of the kind of therapeutic providence that I discussed in my presentation in September 2015.

 One question remains: does Prospero actually renounce his magic, or merely engage us in a final act of Machiavellian dissimulation?